Masaru2/pokejp/README.md

 * Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps and Cerulean Cave and for the Japanese Map Border Layout
 * Satomew for fixing the 2x2 tile glitch
 * INTERNETFRIEND/SPACEBOAT1999, Bela, bromage and lunos with helping me with port and translate the R/G and FR pokédex descriptions
+* Jojobear13 for the trainer card restoration code